 Abbey Mellor, a Grade 5 student at Spring Creek Community School, won Whistler’s Mayor for the Day contest.
 The contest asked Grade 5 students in Whistler to submit a letter about what they would do if they were Mayor for the Day.

 Abbey chose her sister Mallory to accompany her as Press Secretary for the day.
 As Mayor for the Day, Abbey spoke with Mayor Nancy Wilhelm-Morden and CAO Mike Furey, visited departments in Municipal Hall to learn how Whistler’s local government is run, attended Committee of the Whole and discussed proposals outlined in her winning letter, and declared Whistler Olympic Plaza’s great lawn officially open for the summer.

-Abbey made a public speech at the Council meeting about her day at Municipal Hall and had a resolution passed to have a daytime Council meeting for Grade 5 Whistler students to learn about Whistler’s local government.
+Abbey made a public speech at the Regular Council Meeting about her day at Municipal Hall and had a resolution passed to have a daytime Council Meeting for Grade 5 Whistler students to learn about Whistler’s local government.

 2014 Mayor for the Day

 Kate Risso, a Grade 5 student at Myrtle Philip Community School, was Whistler’s 2014 Mayor for the Day.
 Kate chose Siena Van Rosen to accompany her as Press Secretary for the day.
 Kate’s winning submission focused on encouraging physical activity, enhancing Whistler’s family friendly activities and creating more festivals and events.